SharkBait80/EKSContainerLab/module-4/README.md

 ![View Build Errors](/images/module-4/ViewBuildErrorList-1.jpg)

-5. Click on the first error within the Error List and see the resultant code-section that is incompatible with the *.NET Core 2.x* framework.
+5. Click on the first error within the Error List and see the resultant code-section that is incompatible with the *.NET Core 2.x* System.Data class library.

 ![View Incompatible Code](/images/module-4/ViewIncompatibleCode-1.jpg)

+6. Actually, all four of the errors listed are related to the same class library incompatibility issue.
+This is the easy case in .NET Framework migrations.
+Analyzing the code at line 188 in file *Program.cs* indicates that the *System.Data.DataTable.AsEnumerable()* function is missing from the *.NET Core 2.x* class library.
+Also, the *DataRow.Field<>()* function is missing from the same class library.
+Unfortunately, similar *Rows & Columns* type coding is common-place with enterprise application development.
+In the next module, we will introduce a fix for this build issue.

 ## Next